xplshn/pelf/README.md

 ![2024-07-01-023335_1280x720_scrot](https://github.com/xplshn/pelf/assets/114888778/888033cc-8759-4990-b193-5f870ad639f0)

 ## Example AppBundles/Binaries for you to try (amd64):
  - POSIX = Runs on any Unix clone that has some degree of POSIX compatibility/compliance
  - MUSL  = Runs on Musl-based Linux distros
  - GLIBC = Runs on Glibc-based Linux distros
-- Linux = Runs on any Linux distro.
+ - Linux = Runs on any Linux distro

 These are .small.AppBundle, so these are (VERY) compressed and do require gunzip to be available, most if not all Linux distros have it.
 ###### If you don't know what this means, you should select Glibc.
 - FreeDOOM.
 [GLIBC](https://github.com/xplshn/pelf/raw/master/examples/freedoom_amd64LinuxGlibc.small.AppBundle?download=) - [MUSL](https://github.com/xplshn/pelf/raw/master/examples/freedoom_amd64LinuxMusl.small.AppBundle?download=)